japila-books/spark-sql-internals/docs/new-and-noteworthy/adaptive-query-execution.md

 **Adaptive Query Execution** (aka **Adaptive Query Optimisation**, **Adaptive Optimisation**, or **AQE** in short) is an optimisation of a [physical query execution plan](../physical-operators/SparkPlan.md) in the middle of query execution for alternative execution plans at runtime.

-Adaptive Query Execution is only useful when a query has exchanges or sub-queries.
+Adaptive Query Execution can only be used for queries with [exchanges](../physical-operators/Exchange.md) or [sub-queries](../expressions/SubqueryExpression.md).

 Adaptive Query Execution re-optimizes the query plan based on runtime statistics.